 With these 5 steps to healthier coffee, you will be able to keep your cup of java and achieve good health.
-If you were to survey the women in my free and private community about the most challenging food item they had to temporarily remove from their diet, they would say coffee.
 We love our coffee for many reasons but what if I told we don’t need to eliminate coffee to be healthy.

 Why Consider Healthier Coffee

 Now you need to understand this – there is a big difference between loving your cup of coffee and needing your cup of coffee in the morning.
 If you can’t skip your cup of coffee because you just can’t get going without it, you might be addicted to caffeine (not coffee – caffeine).
 Although caffeine affects people in different ways, the basic mechanism behind caffeine is the same for everyone.

 Your brain uses a neurotransmitter called adenosine to tell you that you’re tired.
 The more adenosine you build up, the more tired you feel.
 When you take caffeine, it prevents adenosine from acting on your brain, making you feel more alert.